Simran93/Covid-Data-Analysis/README.md

-## Global COVID-19 Data Analysis
-SQL queries in SQL Server for efficient exploration and analysis of worldwide COVID-19 deaths and vaccination data.
+## Global COVID-19 Data Analysis: SQL queries in SQL Server for efficient exploration and analysis of worldwide COVID-19 deaths and vaccination data.

 ## Overview